brickbots/chocV/README.md

 monoblocks are just easier to manage on a desk... it might have a few too many keys, but nothing is perfect :-)

-Miryoku is has both a fully supported QMK build system and a work in progress system for ZMK.
+Miryoku has both a fully supported QMK build system and a work in progress system for ZMK.
 If you are looking for a well thought-out minimalist layout, I can't recommend it enough.